leanne63/NSOperation-FatImages/Readme.md

 ```
     // This method downloads a huge image, blocking the main queue and
     // the UI.
-    // This si for instructional purposes only, never do this.
+    // This is for instructional purposes only, never do this.
     @IBAction func synchronousDownload(sender: UIBarButtonItem) {
     }